XBraid/xbraid/docs/Examples.md

    There are many strategies for handling the coarse time-grids with BDF methods (dropping the BDF order, adjusting time-point spacings inside the lumped vectors, etc...).
-Prospective users are encouraged to contact xbraid-support@llnl.gov because this is active research.
+Prospective users are encouraged to contact the devlopers through the XBraid Github page and issue tracker.
+This area is active research.

    See ``examples/ex-01-expanded-bdf2.c``.